Tuesday, 5 August 2025

 Were family members merely endorsing a family legend ?
 But why Micky << >> Michael and not some other nickname ?
 The elapsed time between the 1840s, '50s, '60s, and 1915 is long enough to forget it.
 Until, as part of the process of verification, I found a record I'd never seen before:

 Was this the source of the name Micky ?
-The young men mentioned in this crime were both transported, separately, under their "aliases" of John JOnes and William Robinson.
+The young men mentioned in this crime were both transported, separately, under their "aliases" of John Jones and William Robinson.
 There is no mention of an alias, which sometimes did appear in Government records.
 The other details seem to match all Australian documentation.
 [1]

 Did John Jones try to reinvent himself on arrival ?
 It continued to happen in the 20th century, but was usually legitimised by a naturalisation process.